Trevisx07/Trevisx07/README.md

 <h3 align="center">"🎓 College. ☕️ Coffee. 💻 Code.
 Repeat."</h3>

 # 💫 About Me:
+--> Hey there!
+I’m someone who enjoys exploring new ideas and building things that actually matter.
+Currently diving into world of AI and always curious about how tech can solve real-world problems.
+I love building stuff with code, turning ideas into something real, and all things creative—whether it’s coding, designing, or collaborating with teams.

+Always up to connect, learn, and build cool stuff together:)

 👨‍💻 All of my projects are available at https://github.com/Trevisx07